Kizaki

 • one migration later tries to explain too many unrelated changes at once

-A better habit is:
+A better habit:

 • once the schema change is real, generate the migration